-Research activities
+Research Activities

-Items submitted as research activities in the ERE component (either as the Supplementary Items or OEREs) will be included in the TEO audit process.
-There are six types.
+Items submitted as Research Activities in the ERE component (either in the Supplementary Items or OERE section) will be included in the TEO audit process.
+There are six types, with the rest having migrated to the Contributions to the Research Environment (CRE) component.

-TEOs are not required to include evidence that supports research activities within the EP.
-A low proportion of research activity items will be sampled.
+TEOs are not required to include evidence that supports Research Activities within the EP.
+A low proportion of Research Activity items will be sampled.

-Where possible and relevant, the research activities data supplied by TEOs will be reviewed in comparison with other data, such as externally published reports.
+Where possible and relevant, the Research Activities data supplied by TEOs will be reviewed in comparison with other data, such as externally published reports.